Imambaras of Lucknow: Rauza

 A "Rauza" (Tomb) is the replica of the original Tomb or Shrine situated in the Middle-Eastern region.
-The "Rauza" is different from an "Imambara" & "Dargah".
+The "Rauza" is different from an "Imambara" and "Dargah".
 In a "Rauza" the "Zarih" is mounted from the floor under the Dome and the "Zaireens" (Visitors) can do "Tawwaf" or "Circumambulation" (To move around) of the Zarih.

 Karbala

 The term "Karbala" is derived from the city of Karbala (Iraq), where the original tombs (shrines) of Imam Husain and other martyrs of Karbala are situated.

 A "Karbala" is the place or compound where the Replica of Rauza of Imam Husain or more Rauza are built.
 But it is not necessary that a "Karbala" should have the Replica of Rauza of Imam Husain.
 A Karbala may contain the Rauza of other Imams also.
 The "Karbala" also serves as the cemetery for the local residents.

 Gunj-e-Shaheedan

 The land of the Karbala compound which is used for the burial of "Taaziya" is called "Gunj-e-Shaheedan".